Camino del Norte Day 5: Ziortza to Gernika-Lumo

 Waking up in a Monastery

-The air was gray and chilly when I awoke.
-Some of the pilgrims were still sleeping, so I took a quiet walk around the monastery before breakfast.
-I meandered among the old trees, gazing up at the masonry of this prayer-seeped place.
-At 7:30 sharp, I heard a solitary, reverent voice rising from somewhere deep within the monastery.
+The air was chill and gray when I awoke.
+Most of the other pilgrims were not up yet, so I took a quiet walk around the monastery before breakfast.
+As I wandered among the old trees and ancient masonry, I heard a solitary, reverent voice rising from somewhere deep within the walls of the monastery.
 I stood still, barely breathing.
 After a few phrases, a second voice joined the first in beautiful harmony.
 Then a third voice began, intertwining with the first two like a three-stranded cord.
-I stood listening for a moment, barely breathing.
-More voices joined, each word in Latin.
-Suddenly, I felt as if I should not be there.
-They were not singing for me; they were singing soli Deo gloria.
+More voices joined, the words all in Latin.
+As I stood motionless, listening, I suddenly felt as if I should not be there.
+These words were not intended for my ears; they were soli Deo gloria.

 When I returned, breakfast was bustling in the kitchen.
 I joined the three French girls for coffee, toast, and marmalade.
-Lawrence from France gave me the last bit of cured meat as a late birthday present.
-We each made sure to leave a “responsible donation” in the little wooden box on the wall as we left the hospitality of the monks.
+Lawrence gave me the last bit of cured meat as a late birthday present.
+We each made sure to leave a responsible donation in the little wooden box on the wall and set out on the next stages of our journeys.

 A family of Basque horses